baskrahmer/foodpred/README.md

 # Next steps

 As said, this is a work in progress.
-To give some insights on what I would improve in which order:
+To give some insights on what I would improve (in order of descending importance):

 - **The predictive backend**: the dataset is quite unbalanced across languages and categories, which needs to be optimised.